AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 ${O2DPG_ROOT}/MC/bin/o2_dpg_workflow_runner.py -f workflow.json --target-labels QC
 ```

 In addition, there is a small set of analyses that can be included in the workflow.
 They are meant for testing purposes and their configuration is not optimised to produce state-of-the-art analysis results.
 But you can use that to make sure that the AODs are generally sane.
-To configure a workflow, pass the `--inlcude-analysis` and then launch the runner
+To configure a workflow, pass the `--include-analysis` and then launch the runner
 ```bash
 ${O2DPG_ROOT}/MC/bin/o2_dpg_workflow_runner.py -f workflow.json --target-labels Analysis
 ```

 ### Troubleshooting

-For the runner, it is not strictly possible to respect `--mem-limit <mem limit [MB]>` and `--cpu-limit <numpber of CPUS>` at all times.
+For the runner, it is not strictly possible to respect `--mem-limit <mem limit [MB]>` and `--cpu-limit <number of CPUs>` at all times.
 Indeed, each task comes with *resource estimates* from which the runner decides whether or not a task can be launched.
 So it can happen in a few rare cases that the resource limits are exceeded for a short amount of time.

 If the runner just stops with
 ```bash